Darnol/FS24_SoftwareTesting_Assignments/assignment03/05-ticket_system/Documentation.md

 3. As per assignment directions, 3 test cases with simulated failures in external dependencies were added to the test suite to ensure the behavior of the `createTicket()` method under these circumstances.
 The results were as expected, and the tests all passed.
 Results of the tests can be found in the Assets folder.

 ## Some Notes
+I changed the project structure, created `zest` package, and created a separate folder for tests.

 Tests were written in a manner that prevents flakiness as much as possible.
 A `setUp()` method was used to ensure each test would have clean, reliable resources to use.
 The test suite is fast and the tests are cohesive, independent and isolated.